utkarsh-alpuria/Plant-Disease-Detector/readme.md

     - classify.css - stylesheet linked to both potato_classify.html and tomato_classify.html
     - classify.js - javascript file linked to both potato_classify.html and tomato_classify.html

+- requirements.txt - this file has all the dependencies required to create the python virtual enviornment to run this project.

 ## Get started with project
 - make sure python is installed in your machine.